Frequently Asked Questions

 Can I apply to more than one program?

-Yes, you may apply to multiple master’s program.
-However, you can only apply to one PhD program.
+Yes, you may apply to multiple graduate programs by using your same account and login information.
 To apply to more than one program, you must complete and submit the application for the first program you are applying to before you can begin an application for any additional program(s).
-You can apply using your same account and login information.
 However, you will need to pay a separate application fee for each application you submit.
-Noting on the application that you “would like to be considered for other programs,” does not mean that you will be considered by those other programs.
-It is only so that departments with other programs that would like to review your application may do so without first contacting you for permission to do so.

-You can use supporting documents, such as official test scores and transcripts, for multiple applications.
-Please email email@example.com and indicate that you would like to use your supporting documents for your multiple applications.
+You can also use supporting documents, such as official test scores and transcripts, for multiple applications.
 For all other parts of the application, we recommend submitting information specific to each program.

 Please note, if you apply and are admitted to multiple programs, you may only enroll in one program to start your graduate career.
-You can apply to the second program after you have completed at least one semester, per the Graduate Student Handbook requirements.
+You can apply to the second program (as a dual degree option) after you have completed at least one semester, per the Graduate Student Handbook requirements.

-Do you accept transfer for master’s or doctoral students?
+Do you accept transfer credit for master’s or doctoral students?

-Master’s may request transfer of up to 2 graduate level-courses and Doctoral students may request transfer of up to 9 graduate level-courses completed elsewhere or prior to enrollment in the program.
-Once you have been admitted, please contact your program to find out if they will accept any transfer credit.
+Master’s may request transfer of up to 2 graduate level-courses and doctoral students may request transfer of up to 9 graduate level-courses completed prior to enrollment in the program.

 I am not a U.S. citizen and will need a student visa in order to study in the United States.
 What should I do?

-If you are admitted to a graduate program, you will be emailed the information and web address for beginning the I-20 application process.
+If you are admitted to a graduate program, you will be emailed the information for beginning the I-20 application process.
 Please allow one week from the date of acceptance to submit the I-20 application to ensure your record is in the system.

 Admitted students should address all matters related to the I-20 process with the University’s International Students and Scholars Services Office.